The Bibliophile Mysteries

 Jackson Wainwright—Second oldest brother, he's in charge of the vineyards in Dharma, but so far, little else is known about Jackson.

 Savannah Wainwright—She used to work at the winery in Dharma but moved to a farm in Point Reyes where she grew organic arugula to sell at the farmers' markets in the Bay Area.
 Recently, Savannah shaved her head (it suits her) and moved back to Dharma to open a gourmet vegetarian restaurant called Arugula.
 In A Cookbook Conspiracy, Savannah brings Brooklyn an old cookbook that sets the story in motion.

-China Wainwright—Brooklyn's closest sister in age and temperament, China lives in Dharma, owns Warped, a knitting and fabric shop on the Lane.
+China Wainwright—Brooklyn's closest sister in temperament, China lives in Dharma, owns Warped, a knitting and fabric shop on the Lane.
 (Shakespeare Lane, the fashionable street in the center of town where all the best shops and restaurants are located, is currently the hottest destination in the Wine Country).